 The first thing we needed was a router that could not possibly hold back any wireless ethernet adapter.
-Luckily, Linksys and Newegg recently sent along a sample of the Linksys EA9500 Max-Stream AC5400, shown below, which, in a word, is mind-blowing.
+Luckily, the Linksys EA9500 Max-Stream AC5400, shown below, is, in a word, mind-blowing.
 OK, so that's two words, but honestly, it's so much faster and has so much more range than any router we've tested before that it deserves at least two words to describe it!
 It features a single 802.11n 2.4GHz radio rated at 1000Mbps, along with two radios on the 5GHz band, both rated at a staggering 2166Mbps.
 This article will serve as an unofficial review of the EA9500 router, as you'll soon see the throughput it's capable of with some of the fastest adapters on the market.
 That being said, we're considering publishing a stand-alone review of the router in the future, as it really is an exceptional product.

 The second upgrade we needed was a faster Internet connection.
 Sure, the 120Mbps/12Mbps asynchronous cable connection we previously tested with was fine for everyday use, but it offered well below the throughput that any of these adapters is capable of handling.
 We recently upgraded to a 1Gbps synchronous fiber connection (thank you CenturyLink for doing what Google Fiber promised but failed to deliver!), so now our four contenders will have no excuses: our Internet service is way faster than any current wireless standard.
 In fact, we are able to achieve over 900Mbps on our hard-wired test system, so we are indeed feeding plenty of data into our router!
 Of course, we also conducted a few file transfer tests using PCs on our intranet, each equipped with SSDs capable of 400MB/s or higher sustained throughput.
 Again, there's nothing holding our adapters back but the airwaves!